Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Cross-currency futures trading

 \section{Cross-currency futures trading}

 We propose a multi-curve approach, which differs from the classical one in many respects.
 First, it is not postulated that the risk-free rates $\rd$ and $\rf$ can be used for funding of the hedge.
 It is assumed instead that the futures contracts referencing the compound rates $R^d(\Ud,\Td)$ and $R^f(\Ud,\Td)$ are traded in respective economies.
 Second, we introduce funding costs for the hedge, which are modeled by the short-term rate $r^h$ but it can be easily extended to differing lending and borrowing rates.
-Third, we assume that the contract is collateralized with the remuneration rate $r^c$ for the collateral amount proportional to the value of the contract.
+Third, we assume that the contract is collateralized with the remuneration rate $\rc$ for the collateral amount proportional to the value of the contract.
 By convention, the collateral is either posted or received in the domestic currency and is subject to rehypothecation though other conventions regarding collateralization can be accommodated within the present framework.

-Of course, our postulates regarding the funding rates and collateralization can be further generalized as was done, for instance, in Bielecki and Rutkowski \cite{BR2015} or Bielecki et al. \cite{BCR2018}, but we decided to keep our setup relatively simple in order to derive closed-form pricing and hedging results for constant notional and mark-to-market cross-currency basis swaps, instead of relying on theoretical results for nonlinear backward stochastic differential equations.
+Of course, our postulates regarding the funding rates and collateralization can be further generalized as it was indeed previously done, for instance, in \cite{BR2015} (see also \cite{Biagini2021unified} and \cite{BCR2018}), but we have deliberately chosen to keep our setup relatively simple in order to derive closed-form pricing and hedging results for constant notional and mark-to-market cross-currency basis swaps, instead of relying on theoretical results for nonlinear backward stochastic differential equations.
 In contrast, we can use a solution to a linear backward stochastic differential equation when analyzing cross-currency swaptions but with no explicit analytical formulae available for the price and hedge.
-Therefore, either numerical methods for backward stochastic differential equations or the Monte Carlo simulation can be used in the latter case.
+Therefore, either numerical methods for backward stochastic differential equations or the Monte Carlo method can be used in the latter case.

 We now focus on the hedging strategies involving various futures contracts.
 The computations presented in this section are model-free since no assumptions about the dynamics of domestic and foreign interest rates are made.
 In Section \ref{sec4}, we introduce a specific model consisting of the dynamics of interest rates and exchange rate, which allows for explicit computations of price and hedge.